samus42/tkk/golgoroth.md

 The thrill of that realization will last about 5 seconds as after a hit or two Golgoroth focuses on your dear friend, and unleashes a torrent of orbs that swarm around his cover and blast him to bits.
 At which point you decide not to be that guy.

-Your team will be wiped out in the next minute or so, so grab all the ammo you can.
+Your team will be wiped out in the next minute or two, so grab all the ammo you can.

 Take a breath, remember you have this wonderfully entertaining guide in front of you, and let's work this out.